 Visit ICMS Under 18s for more information.

-You must notify the Institution via [email protected] within seven days of the following:
+You must notify the Institution using this from within seven days of the following:

 Updating your address and contact details are important as DHA may need to contact you if there are any visa problems and if your details are not accurate you may risk having your visa cancelled without your knowledge.